 (1) The Full Bench shall be constituted by not less than 3 members of the Commission one of whom shall be the President.

-(2) The Commission in Court Session shall be constituted by not less than 3 Commissioners sitting or acting together.
+(2) The Commission in Court Session shall be constituted by not less than 3 commissioners sitting or acting together.

-16. Powers and duties of President and Chief Commissioner
+16. Powers and duties of Chief Commissioner

 (1) In subsections (1aa) to (1ac) —